 Playwright Gaylord Esterbrook scores a hit with his first Broadway play, both with the critics and with leading lady Linda Paige.
 He and Linda are happily married until a patroness of the arts convinces Esterbrook to forget about comedy and concentrate on writing a tragedy.
 The end result nearly destroys his career and his marriage.
-Written by

 Daniel Bubbeo <firstname.lastname@example.org>